Credit Hours and Credit Load

 - Guided Practice: Students are actively engaged in practicing and mastering skills under the supervision of the instructor.
 This category of instruction could include but are not limited to labs, studios, shops, clinical experiences, computer-mediated learning, hands-on projects, or other skill building activities.
 Instruction may be individualized or group-focused and include skills assessment.
 Such activities could take place in a variety of instructional modalities.
 One credit is generated by two weekly contact hours of instruction or the equivalent amount of work over a different amount of time.
 May also include out-of-class student effort, typically one hour per two class hours.

 - Field-Based Experience: Students are engaged in autonomous study or related work activity under the intermittent supervision of the instructor.
-This mode includes working with or under the direction of professional practitioners and may include preceptorships, co-ops, internships, or service learning activities.
+This mode includes working with or under the direction of professional practitioners and may include preceptorships, co-ops, internships, seminars, or service learning activities.
 Verification of learning outcomes is documented by college faculty in collaboration with professional practitioners.
 One credit is generated by a minimum of three weekly contact hours of supervised learning experience.
 Programs may determine that additional hours are needed for the student learning needs.
 However, only one credit will be generated for enrollment counting purposes.

 All instructional modalities use the credit hour determination provided above.
 Credit hours for all instructional modalities are determined based on the equivalence of credit hours to the Clark College's traditional face-to-face courses.
 Listed below are all instructional modalities Clark College provides, including modalities Clark aims to provide: